We found 6 allergist/immunologists who accept Humana Simplicity HMO Open Access Gold 02/100 near Lafayette, LA.

 Clinical interests: Dermatitis, Recurrent Infections, Food Allergy, Primary Immunodeficiency

-Dr. Powlin Manuel specializes in allergy & immunology.
+Dr. Powlin Manuel's specialty is allergy & immunology.
 Dr. Manuel's patients gave him an average rating of 5.0 out of 5 stars.
-He takes Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+He accepts Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.

 Conditions / Treatments